alessandro-rizzo/seamless-interactions-label-studio/README.md

 - **pnpm** package manager: `npm install -g pnpm`
 - **Internet connection** (to fetch video list and download videos)

 That's it!
-No Python, no local dataset required.
-Everything is fetched on-demand.
+No Python required.
+Everything is fetched on-demand from S3.

 ## Quick Start